edouardpineau/edouardpineau.github.io/index.md

 ## About me

-I'm a PhD student at [Institut Polytechnique de Paris](https://www.ip-paris.fr/en/home-en/), working in the [DIG research group](https://dig.telecom-paris.fr/blog/) under the supervision of [Thomas Bonald](https://scholar.google.fr/citations?user=gw-JPVEAAAAJ&hl=en&oi=ao).
-The thesis is supported by the company [Safran](https://www.safran-group.com/) through the CIFRE convention 2017/1317, with the cosupervision of [Sébastien Razakarivony](https://scholar.google.fr/citations?user=tQ13zucAAAAJ&hl=en&oi=ao) from the data analysis team of [Safran Research and Technology](https://www.safran-group.com/media/20140204_new-safran-rt-center).
+I'm a Ph.D. student at [Institut Polytechnique de Paris](https://www.ip-paris.fr/en/home-en/), working in the [DIG research group](https://dig.telecom-paris.fr/blog/) under the supervision of [Thomas Bonald](https://scholar.google.fr/citations?user=gw-JPVEAAAAJ&hl=en&oi=ao).
+My thesis is supported by the company [Safran](https://www.safran-group.com/) through the CIFRE convention 2017/1317, with the cosupervision of [Sébastien Razakarivony](https://scholar.google.fr/citations?user=tQ13zucAAAAJ&hl=en&oi=ao) from the data analysis team of [Safran Research and Technology](https://www.safran-group.com/media/20140204_new-safran-rt-center).

 I'm interested in recent advances in representation learning with neural generative models, with particular focus on time series and graphs representation.